miko-798/Frameshift-mutation-rescue/README.md

  Main package used:
  Pysam

- Please view the presentation slides for more detail.
+ Please view Project 4 Presentation for more detail.